 Spiritual awakening brings with it some unexpected side effects.
 The growth of our conscience is one of these.
 What will we do with this greater awareness of the expansion of conscience?
 What choices will you make?

 Awakening has some unintended consequences.
-It’s an expansion of both internal and external line-of-sight, making it possible for us to see and understand more.
+It’s an expansion of internal and external line-of-sight, making it possible for us to see and understand more.

 Side Effects of Spiritual Awakening